EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 responses to unauthorized operations to be mistaken for responses to authorized operations.

-Protecting the CoAP deployment itself is not enough.
-CoAP deployments need to make sure that they are not used for distributed denial-of-service attacks on other networks and services. {{dos}} summarizes different denial-of-service attacks using CoAP.
+Protecting CoAP against attacks is not enough.
+CoAP deployments need to make sure that they are not used for distributed denial-of-service attacks. {{dos}} summarizes different denial-of-service attacks using CoAP.
 When transported over UDP, the CoAP NoSec mode is susceptible to source IP address spoofing and as a single request can result in multiple responses from multiple servers, CoAP